Rimouski: Maritime sector

 One of Rimouski's primary economic fields is its maritime sector.
-Around 1900 the port was important for operating mail tenders such as HMCS Lady Evelyn for transatlantic liners.
+Around 1900, the port was important for operating mail tenders such as HMCS Lady Evelyn for transatlantic liners.
 These could take mail from an arriving ship in the mouth of the St Lawrence, then speed it by rail to Quebec, arriving long before the ship.
 The town welcomes students at the Institut Maritime du Québec, which offers exclusively marine-related programs of studies.
 Rimouski is also the home of many marine research centres, such as the Institut des sciences de la mer (ISMER), the Centre de recherche sur les biotechnologies marines and the Centre interdisciplinaire de développement en cartographie des océans.

 Rimouski is also home to the headquarters of the St. Lawrence Global Observatory,[2] an inter-institutional group seeking to provide, through its Internet portal, an integrated and rapid access to data and information concerning the global ecosystem of the St. Lawrence, in order to promote sustainable management.

-A ferry named the CNM Evolution traverses to Forestville twice daily from May to September.
+A ferry used to cross over from Forestville twice daily from May to September, but it is not currently running.

 The port operates five berths ranging from 130 to 213 metres in length, with a water depth of 7.3 metres, and is mainly used for the transshipment of salt.

 The tide station located at Pointe-au-Père serves as the reference point for measuring mean sea level for the North American Vertical Datum of 1988, which is the reference point for determining altitude in North America.